The planar Tur\'an number of the seven-cycle: Introduction and Main Results

 \section{Introduction and Main Results}

 In this paper, all graphs considered are planar, undirected, finite and contain neither loops nor multiple edges (unless otherwise stated).
-We use $C_k$ to denote the cycle of $k$ vertices and $K_r$ to denote the complete graph of $r$ vertices.
+More specifically, we study plane graphs which are embeddings (drawings) of graphs in the plane such that the edge curves do not cross each other; they may share just endpoints.
+We use $C_k$ to denote the cycle of $k$ vertic es and $K_r$ to denote the complete graph of $r$ vertices.
 We use $n$-face to denote a face with $n$ edges.
 In particular, we use $(8+)$-face to denote a face with at least $8$ edges.

-The first result on the topic of Tur\'an number is obtained by Tur\'an, who proved that the balanced complete $r$-partite graph is the unique extremal graph of $ex(n,K_{r+1})$.
-The Erd\H{o}s-Stone-Simonovits \cite{erdos1963structure,erdos1962number} then generalized this result and asymptotically determines $ex(n,H)$ for all nonbipartite graphs $H:$ $ex(n,H)=(1-{1\over \mathcal{X}(H)-1}){n\choose 2}+o(n^2)$.
+The Tur\'an number $ex(n,H)$ for a graph $H$ is the maximum number of edges in an $n$-vertex graph with no copy of $H$ as a subgraph.
+The first result on the topic of Tur\'an numbers was obtained by Tur\'an, who proved that the balanced complete $r$-partite graph is the unique extremal graph of $ex(n,K_{r+1})$ edges.
+The Erd\H{o}s-Stone-Simonovits theorem \cite{erdos1963structure,erdos1962number} then generalizes this result and asymptotically determines $ex(n,H)$ for all nonbipartite graphs $H:$ $ex(n,H)=(1-{1\over \mathcal{X}(H)-1}){n\choose 2}+o(n^2)$.